cheesegrits/filament-google-maps/README.md

 ### Components

 The **FilamentGoogleMaps** field displays (unsurprisingly) a Google map, with a comprehensive set of configuration options.
-It supports coordinate updating both ways between map and form, as well as forward and reverse geocoding.
+It supports coordinate updating both ways between map and form, forward and revese geocompletion, reverse geocoding and KML layers.

 ![Filament Google Maps Form](images/form-map.png)